 Going into a formal drug treatment program is a vitally important, life-changing step that may lead to a new, free, and healthy life of sobriety.
-However, these specialized programs do last forever, and will do no good if you simply go back to your old, addicted ways afterwards.
-Rehab needs to be seen as the beginning a longer process of change, so that you can continue to live in sobriety.
+However, these specialized programs do last forever and will do no good if you simply go back to your old, addicted ways afterward.
+Rehab needs to be seen as the beginning of a long process of change so that you can continue to live in sobriety.
 When you do go back to “normal life,” it’s important to live a changed life and continue to work on your recovery.
 Here are some things you can do to help make that happen.

 Make New Friends:

 Often, addiction isolates you, but it may have also given you a wide circle of fellow users.
 Trying to maintain a friendship built on mutual drug use can easily cause you to slide back into old behaviors, especially if that person is unwilling to undergo the self-reflection and changes you are facing.
 Sobriety is not something you have to do alone.
 Wherever you go, you will often be surrounded by people experiencing some of the same struggles.
 Surrounding yourself with people able to support you, listen to you, and have fun with you can help sustain your sobriety and help you make it over difficult times.

 You may have felt like your time in rehab made some radical changes and astronomical growth and self-discoveries, but the learning is far from over.
 Recovery is a long-term process, and sobriety is a decision you’ll have to keep making as new challenges come up in your life.
 Many reputable centers work on a step-by-step model, offering follow-up appointments in your early days.
 These very important meetings can help you process your feelings, deal with the transition, and further help walk you through your vulnerabilities and feelings.